Prithviraj Chauhan: In popular culture

 Memorials dedicated to Prithviraj have been constructed in Ajmer and Delhi.
 A number of Indian films and television series have been made on his life.
-These include: Prithviraj Chouhan (1924), Prithviraj Sanyogita (1929) by Narayanrao D. Sarpotdar, Prithviraj (1931) by R. N. Vaidya, Prithviraj Sanyogita (1933), Prithviraj Samyogita (1946) by Najam Naqvi, Samrat Prithviraj Chauhan (1959) by Harsukh Jagneshwar Bhatt, Rani Samyuktha starring M.G.
-Ramachandran, Samrat Prithviraj (2022) by Chandraprakash Dwivedi; and the Hindi television serials Main Dilli Hoon (1998–1999) and Dharti Ka Veer Yodha Prithviraj Chauhan (2006–2009).
+These include: Prithviraj Chouhan (1924), Prithviraj Sanyogita (1929) by Narayanrao D. Sarpotdar, Prithviraj (1931) by R. N. Vaidya, Prithviraj Sanyogita (1933), Prithivirajan (1942) by B. Sampathkumar, Prithviraj Samyogita (1946) by Najam Naqvi, Samrat Prithviraj Chauhan (1959) by Harsukh Jagneshwar Bhatt, Rani Samyuktha (1962) by D. Yoganand, Samrat Prithviraj (2022) by Chandraprakash Dwivedi; and the Hindi television serials Main Dilli Hoon (1998–1999), Dharti Ka Veer Yodha Prithviraj Chauhan (2006–2009), and Chakravarti Samrat Prithviraj Chauhan (2025).

 The Indian animated film Veer Yodha Prithviraj Chauhan (2008) was released by Rakesh Prasad.
 Prithviraj was also one of the first historical figures to be covered in Amar Chitra Katha (No. 25).
 Many of these modern retellings depict Prithviraj as a flawless hero, and emphasize a message of Hindu national unity.

 The video game Age of Empires II HD: The Forgotten contains a five-chapter campaign titled "Prithviraj".